How do I add a Windows registry key?

 In the Windows Registry Editor, move to the registry key you want to edit.
 For example, to add a new entry into Run section of Windows, we would move to the below registry key (folder).

 Once in the appropriate key, determine the type of value you want to add.
 The most common types of values are the String (REG_SZ) and DWORD (REG_DWORD) values.
-A listing of all the available value types and descriptions can be found on our registry definition.
+For a list of all the available value types and descriptions, see our registry definition.

 Caution: Do not guess the type of registry value to add.
 If the documentation you're reading does not indicate the value type, we suggest doing additional research instead of guessing.